20LitersAdmin/filterbuildscheduler/README.md

 ## Things to do
 1. Reorder_level field on parts && materials
-   * First calculate vals: 2 months == 6k bucket filters && 10 facility filters. && 3k prefilters
-   * On Inventory#show at the top
+   * On Inventory#show at the top - DONE
    * In the Inventory notify email
 2. Allow leadership to CRUD registrants for events.in_the_past
 3. Allow leadership to email all registrants from registration#index